msclarissawhite/localhappenings-v2/USER_MANUAL.md

 ### Admin Dashboard

 The admin dashboard is accessible only to users with the admin role.
 It displays all events with a status of "pending" in reverse chronological order (newest first).

+**Bulk Actions Toolbar**: At the top of the Events tab, a toolbar provides quick access to bulk operations.
+The **Bulk Upload CSV** button allows admins to import multiple events at once (see CSV Import section below).
+The **Download All Events** button exports all pending events to a CSV file for offline review or backup purposes.
+When events are selected via checkboxes, a **Batch Edit (N)** button appears, allowing admins to update common fields across multiple events simultaneously.

+**Batch Edit Tool**: Admins can select multiple events using the checkboxes next to each event card.
+Once events are selected, click the **Batch Edit** button to open the batch edit modal.
+The modal displays checkboxes for each editable field category: venue information (venue name, address), organizer information (organizer name, email, phone, website, display toggle), and accessibility features (any of the five accessibility categories).
+Check the boxes for fields you want to update, enter the new values, and click **Apply Changes**.
+Only the checked fields will be updated across all selected events.
+Unchecked fields remain unchanged.
+This feature is particularly useful for updating venue details when a location changes its accessibility features, or for correcting organizer contact information across a series of events.

 Each pending event card shows the event name, date, location, cost indicator, venue and organizer information (always visible to admins regardless of public display setting), age groups and environment, a note about accessibility information being provided or not, additional notes if any, and the submission timestamp.